chapel-lang/chapel/doc/rst/language/spec/classes.rst

    method receiver.

-In order to have identical signatures, two methods must have the same the names, intents, types, and order of formal arguments.
+In order to have identical signatures, two methods must have the same names, and their formal arguments must have the same names, intents, types, and order.

 The return type of the overriding method must either be the same as the return type of the base class’s method or be a subclass of the base class method’s return type.

 Methods that override a base class method must be marked with the ``override`` keyword in the ``procedure-kind``.
 Additionally, methods